Email: birdtours [at] sasktel.net

 When are the best dates to view Saskatchewan Whooping Cranes?

-- Whooping Cranes can normally be observed near Saskatoon, Saskatchewan, Canada between September 20 and October 20.
+- Whooping Cranes can normally be observed near Saskatoon, Saskatchewan, Canada between September 20 and October 26.
 Whooping Cranes might also be found earlier and later than these dates.
+There is a small risk of not finding Whoopers on the first tour dates of the season.

 Note: We cannot guarantee you will obtain great photos.
 Our first priority is to avoid harassing the birds.
-How close we can get is unpredictable.
+How close we can get without disturbing the whoopers is unpredictable.

 Why book a Whooping Crane Viewing tour with Saskatoon Custom Bird Tours?